 What is the difference between Occupational Therapy (OT) and Physical Therapy (PT).

-When someone hears the term called “Occupational Therapy”, many people think that, what is occupational therapy?
+When you heard a term called “Occupational Therapy”, many people think that what is occupational therapy?
 And if they know it, they may ask “is it similar to physical therapy?’.

 Many people confuse with the term occupational therapy and may consider it a branch of physical therapy.
 For some, both fields are interlinked and similar but reality is that both the fields are very much apart from each other.

 Physical therapist treats patient’s actual impairment, while an occupational therapist treats that impairment in action.

 Occupational therapy is a branch of rehabilitation science.
 Occupational therapist provides activities or tasks to engage the client, which help to restore, reinforce, and enhance occupational performance.

 Occupational therapy is based on the belief that purposeful activities (occupation) may be used to prevent and mediate dysfunction.

 Occupational therapy is more involved in the activities and functional purpose of a movement.
 The word occupation is defined as “an activity in which one engages”.
 The goal of an occupational therapy intervention is more towards the active engagement of the patient.